Aidurber/react-picky/README.md

 If you like the tag list like [React-Select](https://github.com/JedWatson/react-select), then that would be a great option for you.
 It's a really great, well-tested library.
 Give it a look.

+You can also achieve the same result with a great deal of flexibility using [Paypal's Downshift](https://github.com/paypal/downshift#usage).

 # Peer Dependencies

 ```